bhk/rio/syntax.md

 ## Inline Syntax

-A logical line is a sequence of text and/or blocks.
+A logical line is a sequence of physical lines (text) and/or blocks.
 The line boundaries between physical lines are treated as whitespace and have no other significance.

-Logical lines may contain statements or inline expressions.
+Logical lines may contain statements, match cases, or inline expressions.

 A *statement* is not a complete expression, but is the initial portion of an expression.
 It must be combined with an expression (usually given by the